Quick Primer on Black Holes

 question fairly decisively.
 At least one of the observed

-collisions involved black hole masses that overlapped perfectly
+collisions involved black hole masses that overlapped with the

 |